• Survey the spectacular archaeological treasures of the Orkney Islands, whose Neolithic monuments are a UNESCO World Heritage site

 conservationist and ornithologist who works for the RSPB

 Whole day tour of Neolithic Orkney: Stones of Stenness (3rd millennium BC Neolithic stone circle), Ring of Brodgar (ceremonial stone circle and RSPB nature reserve), Skara Brae (Neolithic village), Unstan Chambered Cairn, Maeshowe (Neolithic chambered cairn tomb).
-Evening lecture: Island Wildlife.
+Evening talk: Island Wildlife.

 Kirkwall for 17th century St Magnus Cathedral (begun in 1137), Earl’s Palace, Bishop’s Palace (dating from 12th century).
 Afternoon: Orphir Round Church, Stromness (Museum, Pier Arts Centre, Scapa Flow) and Yesnaby (Orcadian geology).

-Morning lecture: Viking Orkney.
+Morning talk: Viking Orkney.
 Rennibister Earth House, followed by ferry from Tingwall to small island of Rousay: Taversoe Tuick and Blackhammer (chambered tombs), optional visit to Knowe of Yarso (cairn).
 Afternoon: Midhowe Broch and Midhowe Cairn.

 Marwick Head (seabird colonies and Kitchener Memorial), Kirbuster Farm Museum, Iron Age Broch of Gurness, view of Earl’s Palace and Brough of Birsay (Pictish/Norse village).
 Return via Hillside to look for birds of prey.